-Spirit Drawing by Wella & Pet Anderson
+Spirit Drawings by Wella & Pet Anderson * New drawing added 2/2009

 In the 19th century a visit to a spirit photographer was not the only way to obtain an image of your departed loved ones.
 Spirit artists offered drawings and paintings of those who had passed on.
 Wella and Pet Anderson, a husband and wife team of spirit artists, were famous for drawings they made of the departed while in a trance.
-Below is a carte de visite copy of their drawing of three brothers, children of R.C. & B.R.
-Trowbridge of Tully, New York.
-It was made in September, 1868.
-One can imagine how precious it must have been to a family that had lost three children.

 As can be seen in the close-up below the boys hold pansies and morning glories.
 In the 19th century there was a "Language of Flowers" in which each flower had a meaning.
 The Pansy meant "You occupy my thoughts" and the Morning Glory meant "Affection".
 Also note that the buttons on the boys shirts are tiny stars.
 Perhaps they indicate they are in the heavens.